amandabee/fundamentals-of-interactive/outline.md

 # Additional Course Goals

 Students need the skills to put their portfolios together.
 Can we get Career Svcs or an IT Brownbag for this?
+This will be done as a 1-day weekend workshop

 # Week by Week
 ## Week 0